Becoming a Town Councillor for Skegness

 - Talk to other Town Councillors or the Town Clerk

 Check if you are eligible and then contact the ELDC elections officer on 01507 601111 for a nomination pack.
-Please note your nomination paper and consent to nomination must be delivered by hand to ELDC at Manby Park, Louth.
+These will be available nearer the date of the elections, approximately February 2023.